 Future Fund Convertibles

 Future Fund convertible campaigns allow you to invest in businesses that are intending to apply to the Government backed Future Fund.
 Investment in these campaigns must be on the convertible loan terms prescribed by the Government and you should be aware that these terms differ to our normal convertible campaigns.
-The convertible loan agreement prescribed by the Future Fund is equity focused and favours conversion of your investment into equity in the business as the default position.
+The convertible loan agreement prescribed by the Future Fund is equity focussed and favours conversion of your investment into equity in the business as the default position.
 However, there are certain events where your investment does not convert into equity and instead may be repaid by the company, with a redemption premium.
 Before investing, you must read and accept the key terms of the campaign.
 In addition to the above, you also need to be aware and accept the following risks:

 - There is no guarantee that the business will be successful in its application to receive the Future Fund matched funding.
 The campaign will specify whether your investment into the business is conditional on a successful application of the Government’s matched funding.